brucemack/brucemack.github.io/_posts/2024-06-12-signs-of-life.md

 SMS cards.

 In order to simulate the full computer we need an accurate model of the behavior of each card.
-There are some excellent instruction-set emulators available, but from what I can tell, nobody has attempted to model the **electronic behavior** of the SMS cards. _(If you've done this already please drop me a line!)_
+There are some excellent instruction-set emulators available for the 1620, but from what I can tell, nobody has attempted to model the **electronic behavior** of the system. _(If you've done this already please drop me a line!)_

 I started with [NGSPICE](https://ngspice.sourceforge.io/) because I'm familiar with it, it is a widely used circuit simulator, and it will do